 - Reckless Burning.
 A charge of reckless burning is used when someone sets a fire with no intention of malice.
 The fire could be set because of a mental illness or just for the thrill of it.
 Pasadena can use misdemeanor or felony charges to prosecute reckless burning.

 - Malicious Arson.
 Malicious arson charges apply if a fire is maliciously started.
-You can be charged with malicious arson if you set a fire to damage property, harm someone, or carry out fraud.
+You can be charged with malicious arson if you fire to damage property, harm someone, or commit fraud.
 Malicious arson is always treated as a felony by the court system.

 You can end up facing serious penalties if convicted of arson.
-Depending on your situation, you could be fined more than $50,000 and you could be sent to prison for more than a decade.
+Depending on your situation, you could be fined more than $50,000 and sent to prison for more than a decade.
 Always consult with an experienced Pasadena property crimes lawyer when facing a criminal charge in California.
 You should never try your luck at representing yourself when jail is the end result of a charge.

 Protect Your Future from Property Crimes Charges